 What is green tea?

-Green tea (or unoxidised tea) is made from the leaves of Camellia sinensis, the tea plant.
-This evergreen shrub originates from China’s southwest forest region, where it grows in cool temperatures at high elevations.
-There are different types of green tea, such as the Chinese gunpowder tea or the Japanese matcha.
+Green tea (or unoxidized tea) is made from the leaves of Camellia sinensis, the tea plant.
+This evergreen shrub originates from China’s southwest forest region, growing in cool temperatures at high elevations.
+There are different types of green tea, such as Chinese gunpowder tea or Japanese matcha.

-Farmers hand-pluck the tea leaves, which they then immediately preserve using steam or heat after harvest.
-This prevents them from oxidising and maintains the green colour, due to higher concentrations of chlorophyll and antioxidants.
+Farmers hand-pluck the tea leaves, which they immediately preserve using steam or heat after harvest.
+This prevents them from oxidizing and maintains the green color due to higher concentrations of chlorophyll and antioxidants.